 This sandwich is inspired by the steak sandwiches my parents used to make for me.
 A more grown-up version – with a grammatically correct name, no less – they still taste pretty awesome and make me feel like I’m having something just a tiny bit better than the traditional lunch.
-Served on grilled sourdough bread with a mountain of veggies, stoneground mustard, these assault the palate with incredible flavors and textures.
+Served on grilled sourdough bread with a mountain of veggies, stoneground mustard, these assaults the palate with incredible flavors and textures.
 And yet, they’re not all that expensive to make.
 Something similar to this would run about $9 or more at a restaurant, so to be able to make these at home for about $4 a sandwich is a nice deal.
 Sure, it’s a sandwich that costs a bit more than some of my other recipes, but they’re well worth it in my opinion.
 This is a great way to make use of leftovers, too.
 Making these after a nice steak dinner, or even making use of those BBQ leftovers further cuts the cost because you’re not buying any extra ingredients for it.
-Don’t like sourdough?
+Don’t you like sourdough?
 Any firm, non-sweet bread will be perfect for this.
-I used a nice tri tip for this, but this would be delicious with quickly cooked flank steak or a nice London Broil.
+I used nice tri-tip for this, but this would be delicious with a quickly cooked flank steak or a nice London Broil.